top of page

 Espalier Pear Tree

 Pears aren't far behind in the espalier spotlight, boasting a natural penchant for lateral branch development.
-Varieties like 'Bartlett,' 'Anjou,' and 'Comice' are the distinguished actors on my stage.
+Varieties like 'Bartlett,' 'Anjou,' and 'Comice' take center stage as distinguished actors.
 These pear performers have a reputation for their mouthwatering fruit and a commendable knack for acing the espalier training process.

 My orchard will be all about the apple and pear dynamic duo.
 By dedicating my espalier fence to these two starlets, I'll ensure a harmonious fruit production and a visually captivating spectacle along the fence.